fastlane/fastlane/snapshot/README.md

 - Configure it once, store the configuration in git
 - Do something else, while the computer takes the screenshots for you
 - Integrates with [`fastlane`](https://fastlane.tools) and [`deliver`](https://github.com/fastlane/fastlane/tree/master/deliver)
 - Generates a beautiful web page, which shows all screenshots on all devices.
-This is perfect to send to Q&A or the marketing team
+This is perfect to send to QA or the marketing team
 - _snapshot_ automatically waits for network requests to be finished before taking a screenshot (we don't want loading images in the App Store screenshots)

 ##### [Do you like fastlane?
 Be the first to know about updates and new fastlane tools](https://tinyletter.com/fastlane-tools)